Time

 Connect the timbers with 12-in. spike nails at each corner.
 Build the exterior perimeter first, then the inner.
 Our soil was mostly clay, so we dug a bit deeper and laid the timbers over 2 in. of sand for better drainage.

-Pouring Concrete
+Pouring concrete

-You’ll need a bit less than 1 cubic yard of concrete to fill the inside of the timbers to a depth of 3-1/4 in.
+You’ll need a bit less than 1 cubic yard of concrete to fill the inside of the timbers to a depth of 3-1/4 inches.
 That would be over 50 bags of dry concrete mix!
 Hand mixing would wear your palms to the bone and fix your back in a permanent bend.
 So call a ready-mix company and have them deliver 1 cu. yd. of concrete (about $90).
 This is a bit more than you need, but it’s worth having extra.
-To get the right concrete mixture, just tell them you’re pouring a sidewalk and they’ll send out the appropriate stuff.
+To get the right concrete mixture, just tell them you’re pouring a sidewalk, and they’ll send out the appropriate stuff.

-Fill the pier forms with concrete (Photo 4) as soon as the area inside of the timber frame is poured and leveled.
+Fill the pier forms with concrete as soon as the area inside of the timber frame is poured and leveled.
 The concrete in the piers needs to bond with the concrete underneath, so work fast.
 A hot, dry day will give you only about an hour or less of working time, so don’t get sidetracked.
 The piers are the only part that has to work nice, so save the trowel work for them.

 Install the forms for the piers on each corner while the concrete below is still moist.
 Shovel a firm mixture of concrete into the forms and use a trowel to smooth it.
 The concrete can be shaped easily with a towel on the open sides of the forms.

-Installing the Patio Pavers
+Installing the patio pavers

 After spreading a thin layer of sand over the concrete, lay the patio stones in place.
 Sprinkle handfuls of sand to level the stones with the tops of the timbers.